gruns/blagoblag/content/drafts/telemetry-for-open-source.rst

 issue of supporting a wide variety of OpenSSL versions.

 Unfortunately we have no data on what versions most of our users are on.
-As a result we hear exclusively from users who experience compability problems, most of whom are using outrageously out of date versions of OpenSSL.
+As a result we hear exclusively from users who experience compatibility problems, most of whom are using outrageously out of date versions of OpenSSL.

 If we had actual data on what real users used, we could craft a much better compatibility policy that ensured large swaths of our were supported, without